-In contrast, popular epidemiology is the process by which laypersons gather scientific data and other information and direct and marshal the knowledge and resources of experts to understand the epidemiology of disease.
+Traditional epidemiology studies the distribution of a disease or a physiological condition and the factors that influence this distribution.
+Those data are used to explain the causation of the condition and to point toward preventive public health and clinical practices.
+1 In contrast, popular epidemiology is the process by which laypersons gather scientific data and other information and direct and marshal the knowledge and resources of experts to understand the epidemiology of disease.
 In some respects, popular epidemiology parallels scientific epidemiology, although they may proceed in different forms and tempos.
 In some cases, such as the discovery of Lyme Disease in the early 1980s, laypersons solved an epidemiological mystery before trained scientists.
 Despite similarities to traditional epidemiology, however, popular epidemiology is more than a matter of public participation in traditional epidemiology.
 Popular epidemiology goes further in emphasizing social structural factors as part of the causative chain of disease, in involving social movements, in utilizing political and judicial remedies, and in challenging basic assumptions of traditional epidemiology, risk assessment, and public health regulation.
 Still, the starting point for popular epidemiology is the search for rates and causes of disease.

 We shall restrict the label of adherent or practitioner of popular epidemiology to residents who develop and apply the work of popular epidemiology in their communities.
 Sympathetic scientists may become supporters of popular epidemiology, but lay involvement in the discovery and pursuit of disease in such cases as Woburn is so significant that we shall apply the term only to laypersons.
 Adherents believe strongly that science, like government, must serve the needs of the people.
 Just as they question the political apparatus that typically discourages lay investigations into toxic hazards, so do they question the detached attitude of many in the scientific community who champion supposedly value-neutral scientific methods.